apmcleod/MV2H/README.md

 Representing a chord, where time is the start time of the chord, in milliseconds, and chord is any string representing the chord.

 ## MusicXML
+* First, use the included C++ converter with `MusicXMLParser/MusicXMLToFmt1x in.xml out.txt` to convert a MusicXML file into a text-based format.
+* Next, use `java -cp bin mv2h.tools.Converter <out.txt >converted.txt` to convert that text format into the text format used by mv2h (reads and writes with std in and out).
+The tempo defaults to 500 ms per MusicXML beat.
+* Use the standard mv2h as above with the `-a` flag.